 3 Beaches in Australia that YOU MUST SEE

-I went to quite a handful of them, spanning from the east to the west coast of the country.
+I went to quite a handful of beaches in Australia, spanning from the east to the west coast of the country.
 It’s hard to pick, because they’re all so different… but if I had to pick my top three, here are the ones that would make the cut.

 1. Bondi Beach, Sydney, NSW